IntegerMan/FSharpStarship/README.md

 All code written by Matt Eland (@IntegerMan)

 ### Art
-Artwork commercially purchased from Moon Tribe and used in open source software with permission.
+Artwork commercially purchased from DithArt and used in open source software with permission.

-Visit https://moon-t.com/ for more information on Moon Tribe's assets.
+Visit https://dithart.itch.io/ for more information on DithArt's assets.
 Artwork cannot be reused, repurposed, or redistributed without their express written consent.

 ## Tasks